2016 First Impressions Contest

 2. Include a header on each manuscript with the title, category/genre, estimated manuscript word count, and page numbers.
 NO entrant's name or pseudonym should be in the header.
 See example here.
 If you do not know how to insert a header, search on-line for "insert a header in Word" for help.

-3. Your entry will contain, in this order, a 200-word, single-spaced blurb, followed by the first 5 pages of your manuscript.
+3. Your entry will contain, in this order, a 200-word, single-spaced blurb which begins two spaces below the header, followed by the first 5 pages of your manuscript.
 Prologues are acceptable and should be included in the 5-page count.
 The entry will be 6 pages total, including 200-word blurb.

 4. Start the first page of your manuscript 4 double spaces (8 single spaces) below the header.